An Introduction to Search Engine Optimization

 Not to mention, if you have a well-written description, it works like a free ad on Google or Bing that may attract a potential user, client, or customer to click on your SERP listing.

-Here's another screenshot.
-This time it's of the meta description tag used for this Search Engine Optimization Introduction article you are reading:
+Here's the meta description tag used for this Search Engine Optimization Introduction article you're reading:

-Use the ALT attribute to provide descriptive text for each image on a web page.
+The ALT text attribute needs to have descriptive text conveyed by a short phrase for each image on a web page.

-Ultimately, your goal is for your site's web pages to be found by your potential clients, customers, or users on all search engines.
-Regardless of your audience, you want each page to have a focus, like a topic.
+Ultimately, your goal is for your site's web pages to be found by potential clients, customers, or users from all search engines.
+Regardless of your audience, you want each page to have a focus, like a main topic with several sub-topics.

 Andy Crestodina blogged in 3 Key Steps to SEO Fitness that your web page's keyword phrases should be a healthy mix of, "plural forms, synonyms, acronyms, and abbreviations."

-Be careful not to go overboard with your targeted keywords.
-Keyword stuffing is frowned upon by the SEO industry and search engine companies.
-Google or Bing may consider your site as web spam and impose a penalty on it.
+Do not go overboard with your targeted keywords.
+Keyword stuffing is frowned upon by the SEO industry and search engines.
+Google or Bing may consider your site as web spam and impose a penalty.
 As a result, your web pages will not appear in search engine results.

 Content policies from Google inform webmasters and content creators that "keyword stuffing refers to the practice of loading a web page with keywords...in an attempt to manipulate a site's ranking in Google search results."

-Google continues that keywords should appear naturally on a web page such as, "in a list or group, or out of context (not as natural prose)."
-And take heed, Wordstream warns us about over-optimizing a web page with the dangers of SEO keyword stuffing.
+And take heed, Wordstream warns us about over-optimizing a web page with the dangers of keyword stuffing.

-Google concludes that, "filling pages with keywords...results in a negative user experience, and can harm your site's ranking."
+Google states that, "filling pages with keywords...results in a negative user experience, and can harm your site's ranking."

 Your web page topic should focus on providing users with unique and compelling content that utilizes keyword phrases within context.

-In addition, other webmasters, content creators, or bloggers may be inclined to link to your information-rich page from their web page or blog, which would have a positive impact on your site's SEO through link building.
+In addition, other webmasters, content creators, bloggers, or influencers may be inclined to link to your information-rich page from their web page or blog, which would have a positive impact on your site's SEO through link building.

 Semantic Markup